FeatureBaseDB/www/content/blog/writing-a-custom-handler-for-goldengate.md

 * JDK 1.8
 * Maven 3.6 or better

-A skeleton project for a custom GoldenGate handler is included in the `handler` directory in `sample-ogg-handler` that we cloned earlier.
+A sample Pilosa handler for GoldenGate is included in the `handler` directory in `sample-ogg-handler` that we cloned earlier.

 1. You have already downloaded `OGG_BigData_Linux_x64_12.3.2.1.1.zip` before.
 Extract `OGG_BigData_Linux_x64_12.3.2.1.1.tar` from `OGG_BigData_Linux_x64_12.3.2.1.1.zip`.